Zwelethu Mthethwa: Murder conviction

 According to Ashley Furlong, as of 3 February 2016, Mthethwa's case was again delayed.
 Furlong stated, "The reason for [the] delay was twofold—the Shona interpreter for a Zimbabwean man who was set to take the stand was very sick, and there was a need to compile a 'working document' of the papers that forensic pathologist Dr Linda Liebenberg might refer to."

 As of 16 March 2017 (almost 4 years after Nokuphila Kumalo's murder and 3 years since the beginning of the trial), Mthethwa was found guilty of murder.
 "According to ArtThrob, who reported from inside the courtroom, Mthethwa's bail has been withdrawn.
 His sentencing will be delivered on March 29, 2017...
 The verdict was met with jubilation, on site and on social media channels.
 Outside the courthouse, activists from Sex Workers Education and Advocacy Taskforce (SWEAT) and Sonke Gender Justice were celebrating the guilty verdict."

 On 29 March 2017, he requested bail.
 According to Jenna Ethridge, Mthethwa requested bail to be with his family and make arrangements for his art.
 She went on to state, "Mthethwa wanted to personally inform his 15-year-old daughter in England of his conviction.
 He [also intends] to sort out her tertiary education and funding for the next few years...
 The court [will] rule on Mthethwa's bail on Friday [31 March 2017].
 Sentencing arguments [were] postponed until April 20."
 As expected, Mthethwa's bail was denied on 31 March 2017.
 Yet another delay, as of 20 April 2017, Mthethwa's sentencing was postponed by Judge Patricia Goliath until 24 May 2017.

 Sentencing proceedings were slated to resume on Wednesday 31 May 2017 at 9 am.
 On 7 June 2017 he was sentenced to 18 years imprisonment for the murder of Nokuphiwa Kumalo.
 As stated in the Daily Maverick, "The accused's standing as an international acclaimed artist does not earn him a special sentence," said Western Cape High Court Judge Patricia Goliath.

+On the 8 July 2026, Mthethwa was released from prison and placed on parole after serving half of his 18 year sentence.